Forced labour: Conscription for military service and security forces

 Beside the conscription for military services, some countries draft citizens for paramilitary or security forces, like internal troops, border guards or police forces.
 While sometimes paid, conscripts are not free to decline enlistment.
 Draft dodging or desertion are often met with severe punishment.
 Even in countries which prohibit other forms of unfree labour, conscription is generally justified as being necessary in the national interest and therefore is one of the five exceptions to the Forced Labour Convention, signed by the most countries in the world.

 Mandatory community service

 Community services

 Community service is a non-paying job performed by one person or a group of people for the benefit of their community or its institutions.
 Community service is distinct from volunteering, since it is not always performed on a voluntary basis.
-Although personal benefits may be realized, it may be performed for a variety of reasons including citizenship requirements, a substitution of criminal justice sanctions, requirements of a school or class, and requisites for the receipt of certain benefits.
+Although personal benefits may be realised, it may be performed for a variety of reasons including citizenship requirements, a substitution of criminal justice sanctions, requirements of a school or class, and requisites for the receipt of certain benefits.